ADVICE ON CHOOSING A WAKEBOARD

 A shorter board is lighter, more aggressive and easier for spinning tricks.
 A long board is more stable, more forgiving of mistakes and easier for jumps and landings.

 "Rocker" refers to the profile of a wakeboard when viewed from the front.
 You can check the rocker of your board by placing it on a flat surface and looking at the crosswise board from the side.
 Rocker can be roughly divided into three main categories: 3-stage, continuous and progressive.
 (As well as rarer special combinations of these, such as the 5-stage Press Pass).
 Each rocker has a different effect on the behaviour of the board.
-As a general rule, regardless of the type of rocker, a low, angular rocker will make the board accelerate quickly and aggressively, while a high, round rocker will make the board more forgiving of mistakes and softer on downslope, but with slightly more water resistance than angular rockers.
+As a general rule, regardless of the type of rocker, a low, angular rocker will make the board accelerate quickly and aggressively, while a high and round rocker will make the board more forgiving of mistakes and softer on downslope, but with slightly more water resistance than angular rockers.

 A consistently smoothly curved board profile makes the board's behaviour predictable, even on jumps.
 The profile is forgiving of mistakes, as the curved shape of the board prevents it from easily bumping into the water.
 Popular with beginner boards.
 A good example in our shop of this style of board is the very popular beginners board, the Obrien System, which has a very stable handle, also noted in tests by our shop's wakeboarding staff.
 The Continuous rocker profile, which rises steadily from the centre of the board towards the tip, ensures predictable behaviour in both cruising and jumping, and softens the bottom edges nicely.
 The system has a special gliding core that makes surface ascents easier for beginners